-The UW Autism Center is offering an intensive program to prepare individuals to work effectively with young children with autism
+The UW Autism Center is offering an intensive workshop to prepare individuals to work effectively with children with autism

 - How the characteristics of ASD impact learning

 - How to implement a basic teaching loop using fundemental behavioral strategies

 - How to utilize visual supports to enhance learning

 *Prerequisite: attendance at Day 1 workshop

 Opportunities for hands-on practice and live coaching/feedback with children will be provided.
 In addition, you will learn: